LiymLab/cfDNAanalyzer/README.md

 # cfDNAanalyzer
 This is an integrated tool for extracting the genetic or epigenetic features of cfDNA from a bam file.
-These features can be extracted for whole genome, like <u>C</u>opy number variation(CNV); or for given regions, like nucleosome occupancy and fuzziness(NOF), windowed protection score(WPS), end motif frequency and diversity(EM), fragmentation profile(FP), nucleosome profile(NP), promoter fragmentation entropy(PFE), and orientation-aware cfDNA fragmentation(OCF); or for specific Transcription Start Sites (TSS), like
+These features can be extracted for whole genome, like <u>C<\u>opy number variation(CNV); or for given regions, like nucleosome occupancy and fuzziness(NOF), windowed protection score(WPS), end motif frequency and diversity(EM), fragmentation profile(FP), nucleosome profile(NP), promoter fragmentation entropy(PFE), and orientation-aware cfDNA fragmentation(OCF); or for specific Transcription Start Sites (TSS), like

 ## Description